skynatbs/cargo_value_scanner/README.md

 ## 6. Updates

-- Open the **Settings** tab to see the installed version and trigger a GitHub release check.
+- Open the **Settings** tab to see the installed version (derived from the current Git tag when available) and trigger a GitHub release check.
 - Tap **Check for updates** to compare your build with the latest tag, then use **Update** to jump straight to the repository.

 ---